whocarescreative/blog/_posts/2019-05-20-creative-travel.md

 Travelling makes me feel like a kid.
 Looking at my surroundings for the first time.
 Running around aimlessly, placing full attention on the present.

-Sure, I am capable of running around aimlessly when I am at home too.
+I mean, I am capable of running around aimlessly when I am in my home city too.
 I probably do that more than I should.

-But when I'm on the road, there is one crucial lesson that I try to follow from kids.
+But when I’m on the road, there’s one particular part of childhood I try to practice.

-It's definitely not how to do basic arithmetic.
+It’s not basic arithmetic.
 That’s too advanced for me.

-Instead, it’s the approach to their day:
+Instead, it’s an approach to the day:

-**The ability to disregard plans.**
+**The practice of disregarding plans.**

 To me, exploring a new place is a great excuse to appreciate the novelty of the moment.
-And when I impose a detailed itinerary on myself when I arrive into a new city, I feel like I'm inviting stress.
-Not only that, I feel like I'm offending the my destination by distilling into a simple checklist.
+And when I impose a detailed itinerary on myself upon arriving into a new city, I feel like I’m inviting stress.
+Not only that, I feel like I’m offending the my destination by distilling it into a simple checklist.

 I have to-do lists when I am at home.
-And to me, it doesn't make sense to do the same when I'm trying to remove  when traveling.
+And to me, it doesn’t make sense to do the same when I’m traveling.
 I can lose the stiff shell of routine.

+I understand that researching your destination is necessary.
+Research allows you to understand what is available, and what to avoid.
+But there is a part of me that says:  <strong>wouldn’t it be great if I was surprised to see the Eiffel Tower in Paris? </strong>

 <img class="eiffel" src="assets/articles/creative-travel/img/eiffel_illustration.png">

-I understand that research is necessary.
-Research allows you to understand what is available, and what to avoid.
-But there is a part of me that says: <strong>wouldn't it be great if I was surprised to see the Eiffel Tower in Paris?</strong>

-In my opinion, travel should be instinctual, and spontaneous.
+Travel can be instinctive and spontaneous.
 Because being in a new city with no plan is the perfect opportunity to experience a unique kind of freedom.

-With such an mix of environment, people and senses, cities welcome surprise on their own.
+With a mix of environment, people and senses, a new place welcomes surprise on its own.
 Serendipity is bound to happen if you lose yourself in this boiling pot of stories, and chance encounters.

 You might share the same perspective on travel.
-But if you don't, I invite you to spend a day in a new place letting go of your plans, and letting your senses lead the way instead.
-Step outside, and walk with no destination.
+But if you don’t, I invite you to spend a day in a new place letting go of your plans, and letting your senses lead the way instead.
+Step outside, and start walking without a destination.

-Eat some fresh bread you smelled across the street.
+Smell the fresh bread across the street, and eat at the bakery.
 Your nose will not let you down.

 Stop and listen to a free concert you heard a few blocks away.
 Linger for an hour.

 Catch a glimpse of green, and go to the park.
-Daydream.
-Have a picnic, or a beer.
+Have a picnic.

 **Or just sit, pause, and listen to your new surroundings.**

  <div id="sounds">
     <div data-playing="false" id="sounds--btn">Play</div>